ZacZemar/EldenLord/README.md

 ---

-*May the guidance of grace light your path, Tarnished.*
+*May the golden order shine through you, Tarnished.*